28 02 17 17:35 Filed in: Alice

 And so began their new life in Sydney.
 The first three places from 1945 to 1949 were all in fashionable, post-war, cosmopolitan Sydney.

 Marge and George had only known each about a year when they moved to Sydney.
-Marge speaks of their friendship group in Sydney, including Bandi, with whom they lived, as Hungarian Jewish refugees.
+Marge speaks of their friendship group in Sydney as Hungarian Jewish refugees.
+This included Bandi, their housemate.
 What an amazing new world she lived in!
 Rose Bay and Potts Point were, and still are, in the heart of fashionable Sydney.

 Marge speaks of watching the flying boats landing at Rose Bay.
 It had been a busy “airport” during the war, and, in 1945, was still used for overseas travel.